A lot goes into those few moments you spend with your coffee in the morning.

 Stumptown acknowledges that this leisurely method of making coffee doesn’t necessarily align with the Western culture’s need for it.
 We need it, and we need it now.
 However, we might think differently if we knew what was required for that perfect cup.

 The Stumptown coffee buyers are called the Green Team members.
 These people sit down around a campfire or in the home of a producer and talk about the year’s crop.
 They have met with these producers many times because they have slowly been working on building long-lasting relationships.

 The Stumptown Green Team meets with its coffee producers individually as many times as possible.
 This can mean making trips to meet up to three times a year.
 Throughout these journeys, they are incessantly tasting and roasting the coffee, ensuring its quality time after time.

 Ethics is more than talking face to face with the people that make up your company.
 The Green Team regularly pay their coffee producers up to four times what they could get for their annual crop on the commodity market.
-In return, they ask them to be pedantic and meticulous about each and
+In return, they ask them to be pedantic and meticulous about each and every yield.

 To know the answer to this, you’d have to try all four varieties.
 In the words of Stumptown themselves, there isn’t just one type of coffee – there’s a family tree’s worth of coffee.
 Similar to how different types of grapes can produce different tasting wines, so can the variety of the coffee bean determines the taste of the coffee.